stanleyfok/nextjs-template/README.md

 ### 💡 Rule: Use new path for a new version of asset files

 When using a CDN, a URL can be cached for a long period of time.
-Even you replace with a new content, the CDN will still serve the copy of the files stored in the CDN.
+Even you replace with a new content, the CDN will still serve the previous copy of the files stored in the CDN.
 The safest way is to have different file paths for different releases.

 I have introduced 'version hash' to solve it, which is simply the md5 hash of the version number in package.json.
 A folder named by the version hash will be generated under the path `/static`.
 For example:
 `/static/47cd76e43f74bbc2e1baaf194d07e1fa/images/favicon.png`